ErfanRez/ErfanRez/README.md

 # ErfanRz
 # 💫 About Me:
 Passionate junior full-stack developer with a drive to learn and grow.
 Proficient in front-end technologies such as HTML, CSS, and JavaScript, with experience in frameworks like React and Angular.
 Skilled in back-end development using Node.js and Express, and familiar with databases like MongoDB and SQL.
 Committed to writing clean, efficient code and collaborating in agile development environments.
-Eager to contribute to innovative projects and expand my skill set alongside a supportive team.
+I am eager to contribute to innovative projects and expand my skill set alongside a supportive team.
 Open to new opportunities and challenges in the world of web development.🌱 I’m currently learning

 ## 🌐 Socials: